Farben chord

-In music, the 'Farben' chord is a chord, in ascending order C–G♯–B–E–A, named after its use in Five Pieces for Orchestra, Op.16, No. 3, "Farben" (German: "colors") by Arnold Schoenberg.
+The Farben chord is the basis of the third movement of Arnold Schoenberg's 1909 suite Five Pieces for Orchestra, Op.16.
+The third movement of the suite is titled "Farben" (colors).
+The chord includes the notes C–G♯–B–E–A.

 Its unordered pitch-class content in normal form is 01348 (e.g., C–C♯–E♭–E–G♯), its Forte number is 5-z17, in the taxonomy of Allen Forte.

-The identity of the Farben chord, however, depends on ordering of its pitches in a particular voicing.
-It is enharmonically equivalent to a minor/major ninth chord : A–C–E–G♯–B.

-According to Forte, Schoenberg developed the pentad canonically in "Farben" (also titled "Summer Morning by a Lake" or "Chord-Colors"), while Alban Berg used the chord as one of three on which Act I scene 2 of Wozzeck is based.
+Schoenberg developed the pentad canonically in "Farben".
+The orchestral voices are set in a canon on a 3-note motif: an upward semitone, and a downward whole tone.
+Beginning in the third measure, Schoenberg has each voice of the chord play the motif in canon until the entire sonority has been shifted down a half step in the ninth measure.

+The chord is also part of the basis for Act I scene 2 of Alban Berg's Wozzeck.
 The pentad is "almost octatonic" and has been called "a 'classic' atonal set type".
 The chord relates the movement to the other movements of the piece, with it appearing as the first chord of movement No.2 and in movement No.4, "The figure in the first bar [of op.16/IV] is actually a horizontal version of the chord from the preceding movement."